ArduPilot/ardupilot_wiki/dev/source/docs/ardupilot-mumble-server.rst

 ----------------

 The weekly development call is held on the mumble server in the "Weekly Dev Call" channel.
+Time of the meeting is: 2300 UTC
-A calendar with the meeting can be found at https://calendar.google.com/calendar/embed?src=rgdbom27tb1vlo62kjjnmt8va4%40group.calendar.google.com
+A calendar with the meeting can be found at https://calendar.google.com/calendar/embed?src=rgdbom27tb1vlo62kjjnmt8va4%40group.calendar.google.com which will show the correct time for you timezone.

-Time of the meeting is:

-- San Fran: Mon 4pm PDT
-- New York: Mon 7pm EDT
-- Brazil: Mon 8pm, BRT
-- Italy: Tue 1am EST
-- Australia: Tue 9am AEST
-- Japan: Tue 8am JST

-The agenda and minutes are normally sent to drones-discuss@googlegroups.com.
+The agenda and minutes are normally sent to discuss.ardupilot.org.

 Prefer Typing?
 --------------